 Storing grains in your basement

 People who have access to a basement generally store the grains there, although you should constantly keep an eye out for the humidity as some older houses could form black mold in the basement.
 If you notice this you need to clean that asap as it will contaminate your grains eventually.
-Never ever store fuel or other chemicals in the same space where you store your grains, these create dangerous fumes and the chemical particles can penetrate most plastic food grade buckets eventually damaging your grains.
+Never ever store fuel or other chemicals in the same space where you store your grains, these create dangerous fumes and the chemical particles can penetrate most plastic food grade buckets eventually and making the grains taste bad.

 As mentioned above grain is very sensitive to temperature changes and to high humidity.
-Generally speaking the ideal temperature for long term grain storage is between 60°-70° F, anything below or above that could damage the seeds.
-If the temperature is to low you might end up with condensation on the grains, which eventually will lead to other problems that will destroy the grains.
+Generally speaking the ideal temperature for long-term grain storage is between 60°-70° F, anything below or above that could damage the seeds.
+If the temperature is too low you might end up with condensation on the grains, which eventually will lead to other problems that will destroy the grains.

-Generally speaking, if the temperature is higher then usually, the grains should be fine as long as the humidity levels are ideal.
+Generally speaking, if the temperature is higher than usual, the grains should be fine as long as the humidity levels are ideal.
 The ideal humidity level for long term storage of grains should be below 13%, anything above could kickstart the seeds germinating process as it absorbs moisture from the surrounding air.
+If you want to freeze your grains then you have to avoid freezer burn, for more information check out my recent article How to prevent freezer burn ( In 8 Easy Steps ).

 These are grains that do not have a strong outer shell that protects the actual seed.
 Soft grains are extremely sensitive to high humidity and water, while this is natural for most grains as the seeds will germinate if they can absorb enough water to kickstart the process.
 This is why soft grains also absorb water from the air if the humidity is high enough, this way they kickstart the germination process.